 - Basically, you’re trying to create a flat canopy at the top, without any stems sticking up taller than the rest.

-STEP TWO: The idea is to damage the inner tissue of the plant without causing damage to the outside 'skin.'
-Then that part of the stem is bent in the direction that you would like for it to grow.
+The idea is to damage the inner tissue of the plant without causing damage to the outside ‘skin.’
+This makes the stem super pliable so it can easily be bent in the direction that you would like for it to grow.

 - Grab the branch and squeeze with firm pressure between your thumb and forefinger, as if you’re trying to crush the stem where you want it to bend.
 This helps “loosen” the joint you are about to make.
 You know you've succeeded when this part of the stem feels a little crushed.